Bar Style: Setting Up and Styling Your In-Home Bar

 The style you choose for your bar should blend seamlessly with the rest of your home.
 Finding finishes that complement your existing furnishings can be fun.
 Remember that your bar area will be used for entertaining so a lively look is always welcome.

 Rustic finishes offer a cozy and nostalgic feeling to a wine bar reminiscent of wine cellars and tasting rooms.

 For a modern built-in bar, look for contemporary bar stools with minimalist lines and sleek styling.

 For a look that bridges classic detailing with contemporary lines, you can’t go wrong with transitional bar stools.

 Barstools are available in an assortment of shapes and styles to suit any in-home bar.
 For more ideas on looks, take a look at our Bar Stool Buying Guide

-From modern free standing bar to an understated tray topped with a decanter and glasses for two atop the cocktail table, there is a chic way to outfit your home for any sized celebration.
+From a modern free standing bar to an understated tray topped with a decanter and glasses for two atop the cocktail table, there is a chic way to outfit your home for any sized celebration.